 In this stage suction and compression took place on both sides of the piston.

-Multistage reciprocating air compressors are used in few industries like Pet Blowing, CNG (Compressed Natural Gas) Center etc.
+Multistage reciprocating air compressor are used in few industries like Pet Blowing, CNG (Compressed Natural Gas) Center etc.

 All these high-pressure compressors are manufactured in India by Chicago Pneumatics, Ingersoll Rand, and Atlas Copco.